Information for Authors

-Manuscripts should be submitted to the Editor (to email: firstname.lastname@example.org), but subsequent correspondence may be with an Associate Editor.
+Manuscripts should be submitted by email to the Editor (to email: email@example.com), but subsequent correspondence may be with an Associate Editor.
 Receipt will be acknowledged.
 All manuscripts will be peer reviewed before publication and authors are asked to suggest three independent potential referees for their work.

 Contributors are asked to follow these instructions closely.
 Failure to comply will cause delay and may lead to the return of the manuscript.

 Papers should be written in clear, concise English.
 Sentences should not begin with abbreviations or numerals.

 The first page of the manuscript should consist of: title (capitals); authors' names (capitals) and their full postal address(es) (italics); short running head (capitals); footnote with name and email address of corresponding author.

 This should be followed by: Abstract (on separate page); main text; Acknowledgements; References; figure captions and tables (on separate pages).
-Each page should be numbered sequentially.
 Indicate the approximate position of each figure and table in the margin of the text.

 Hierarchy of headings should not normally exceed two: main headings (centred, capitals) and subsidiary headings (on the left, in italics).
 Do not number headings; avoid footnotes.